dystonse/dystonse-gtfs-data/README.md

 3. When all known files are processed, the importer will look for new files that appeared during its operation.
 If new files are found, it repeats from step 1.
 4. If no new files were found during step 3, the importer will wait for a minute and then continue with step 3.

-In batch mode, it works exactly as in automatic mode, but the importer exits after step 2.
+In `batch` mode, it works exactly as in `automatic` mode, but the importer exits after step 2.

+## Analysing data
+Nothing to see yet.

 ## Docker integration